CephalofairGames/merc-packs-faq/index.md

 **Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions you give to them, because Prescriptions are still considered your abilities.</span>

-**Three Spears** - <span class="hidden">Items with a crafting cost instead of a gold cost are ineligible to be refreshed by your Supplies.
-If a potion exists in both Gloomhaven: Second Edition and in Frosthaven, you may elect to use its cost from that campaign at your discretion.</span>
+**Three Spears** - <span class="hidden">Items without gold costs may not be refreshed with Supplies.
+As a house rule recommendation, you may treat potions that are both in Frosthaven and Gloomhaven: Second Edition as having the Gloomhaven version's gold cost.</span>

 ![divider-narrow](/assets/images/divider2.png)